 Rights groups urge authorities to act

 Msando’s death has raised fresh fears over Kenya’s ability to deliver credible elections.

-Election observers from the nongovernmental watchdog Carter Center said in a pre-election statement that the smooth functioning of the voter-identification system was key to “preventing malpractice on election day.”
+Election observers from the nongovernmental watchdog Carter Center had said in a pre-election statement that the smooth functioning of the voter identification system was key to “preventing malpractice on election day.”

 Voters in the east African nation are due to go to the polls next week, with incumbent President Uhuru Kenyatta looking to secure a second five-year term.

 He is facing longtime rival and opposition leader Raila Odinga in an increasingly-close race.
 To win the election outright, a candidate must receive 50% of the votes plus one – as well as at least 25% of the votes in half of Kenya’s 47 counties.